 3D Bioengineered Inflammatory Bowel Disease Model

 In vitro assays in 3D bioengineered tissues are increasingly used in the early stages of drug development to characterize lead compounds.
 The relevance of these models can however vary greatly depending on well they mimic the structure and function of human tissue.
 At REPROCELL, our in vitro 3D inflammatory bowel disease (IBD) tissue model is the most advanced commercially available bioengineered model of IBD.
 The tissues, which comprise immune cells, fibroblasts, and epithelial cells are bioengineered to mimic key features of the inflamed GI mucosa of IBD patients, allowing investigations into inflammation, barrier integrity, and fibrosis.
 These 3D tissues can be cultured for up to 21 days, allowing prolonged or repeated exposure to test compounds.
-Test compounds can be applied using a prophylactic or therapeutic approach, and both acute or chronic treatments can be modeled.
-You can find out more below, or contact our experts directly to book a free consultation.
+Test compounds can be applied using a prophylactic or therapeutic approach, and both acute or chronic treatments can be modelled.
+You can find out more below, view the publication, or contact our experts directly to book a free consultation.

 What makes this in vitro system unique?

 - Includes a viable immune component, mimicking infiltration of immune cells into the intestinal mucosa seen in IBD

 - Stimulated to induce the inflammatory hallmarks of IBD using lipopolysaccharide (LPS) or cytokines